Are the Marlow and Greenwich BBC-licensed loudspeakers?

 This is a simple circuit which balances the frequency response above 500 Hz or so.
 It reduces the amount of upp-midrange and treble energy the speakers put out into the room and makes the sound better-balanced.
 It gives the sound a more solid foundation, enabling the Marlow EV to sound like a more substantial monitor and bringing its sound into line with the Greenwich.

-Is the Marlow better with a valve (tube) or solid-state amplifier?
+Are your loudspeakers better with a valve (tube) or solid-state amplifier?

 What power output does my amplifier need?

 This is a tricky one to answer.
 To a certain extent it depends upon size of room, type of music and preferred volume.
 But the type of amplifier can come into play too; a valve (tube) amplifier has softer clipping characteristics than solid state, so a smaller amplifier may work unexpectedly well..
-We recommend solid state amplifiers from 20 W per channel but the Marlows have worked extremely well with 4.5 W per channel triode (tube) amplifier.
+We recommend solid state amplifiers from 20 W per channel but the Marlows, in particular, have worked extremely well with 4.5 W per channel triode (tube) amplifier.

-Is the Marlow suited to all types of music?
+Are your loudspeakers suited to all types of music?

-Can they be used on bookshelves?
+Can the Marlows be used on bookshelves?

 They can and may work well but for best results we recommend floor stands, ideally open frame such as the ones we have designed.
 Once on stands, the Marlows are remarkably tolerant of room position and work well close to walls, if required.

 The Marlow and Greenwich both have a well-damped bass system, aiming for a fast transient response rather than an over-extended bass.
 They work equally well near walls and farther out into the room.
 As ever, it often depends on the room so experimenting is worthwhile.